”Anxiety robs you of the good and joy around us and makes you think you always need to be ready for the next disaster.”

 - Tense muscles

 Researchers don’t know exactly what brings on anxiety disorders.
 Like other forms of mental illness, they stem from a combination of things, including changes in your brain and environmental stress, and even your genes.
-The disorders can run in families and could be linked to faulty circuits in the brain that control fear and other emotions.
+The disorders can run in families and could be linked to faulty circuits in the brain that controls fear and other emotions.